tataopop/docker-bigdata/README.md

 | oozie | to be added |

 ## Build the image
 You can build the image yourself.
-By editing Dockerfile and start.sh, you can choose which components to be added in your image.
+By editing `Dockerfile` and `start.sh`, you can choose which components to be added in your image.
 ```
 docker build -t docker-bigdata .
 ```